Australian Commercial Television Code of Practice: Standard ratings

 Pay television networks also have a different system to the free-to-air networks.
 In general, all content on pay TV must still be given one of the above ratings; however, there are not usually restrictions on the time of day any particular programming can be broadcast.
 There is no R 18+ rating for pay TV, but its use is strictly limited to special interest channels.
-FOXTEL, a pay TV company, has a parental lock-out system which can be programmed by parents to stop children from seeing certain programmes.
+FOXTEL, a pay TV company, has a parental lock-out system which can be programmed by parents to stop children from seeing certain programs.
 In 2009, the system malfunctioned, allowing children access to violent TV shows and films.
-The restrictions on R 18+ rated programming have been increased since then, and those programmes can now only be shown on the two adult channels.
+The restrictions on R 18+ rated programming have been increased since then, and those programs can now only be shown on the two adult channels.